harrisayadi/cpp/W7/Review_Session.md

 # Homework

-Q20 Write a class declaration named Cylinder  with a private member variable named `radius` and `height` .
+Q20.
+Write a class declaration named **Cylinder**  with a private member variable named `radius` and `height` .
 Write set and get functions to access the `radius` and `height` variables, and a function named `getVolume` that returns the volume of the Cylinder.
 The volume is calculated as
 ```
 3.14159 * radius * radius * height
 ```
+Use test cases in main function to test your class.

 Q21.
 Design a `PayRoll` class that has data members for an employee’s hourly pay rate, number of hours worked, and total pay for the week.
 Write a program with an array of seven PayRoll objects.
 The program should ask the user for the number of hours each employee has worked and will then display the amount of gross pay each has earned.